lmacanda/portugal-renewables/docs/progress.log.md

 **Result:** dam markers render correctly on the map, clickable, showing real name/basin/municipality/district per dam.

+Step 8 — Chart labels, date picker, capacity-sized dam markers, dams list ✅ Chart X-axis: interval={11} on recharts' <XAxis> → labels every 3 hours instead of all 96 fifteen-minute ticks Date picker: date state added, useEffect now depends on [date] so changing the date actually refetches; "Yesterday" and "−7 days" quick-jump buttons via a small shiftDate() helper
+Added capacity (reservoir storage, hm³, from SNIRH's compax_lag field) through the whole pipeline: CSV → build-dams-geojson.ts → types.ts → DamsMap.tsx.
+Named consistently as capacity everywhere — earlier drafts drifted across three different names (compax_lag, capacityLag, capacity) across three files, which was the actual bug for a while, not the code logic itself
+Dam markers now sized by Math.sqrt(capacity) (not raw value) so area, not diameter, scales proportionally with capacity — the correct way to size circles by a quantity
+Split page layout: left sidebar (dams list, 320px) + right column (map on top, chart below) — nested flexbox, outer row / inner column
+Built components/DamsList.tsx: sorted by capacity descending, hover highlight per row, column header row (Name / Type / Capacity) with a divider line, small project title above the list

+Bugs hit + fixed
+Mapbox rendering a split/fragmented map after adding the sidebar — Mapbox sizes its canvas once at creation and doesn't auto-detect its container resizing afterward.
+Fixed with a ResizeObserver on the map container calling map.current.resize(), cleaned up via resizeObserver.disconnect() in useEffect's return. useEffect cleanup placed too early, killing the rest of the effect — a bare return () => {...} immediately exits the function; had to move it to the very end, after everything else runs once.
+Import statement had the right file but the wrong name — import DamsList from ".../DamsMap" legally imports the map component but labels it DamsList in that file; nothing checks that the alias matches the component's real purpose.
+Explains why the sidebar showed a fragment of the map instead of a list.

+Result: left sidebar lists all dams (sorted, hover-highlighted), map shows capacity-sized/colored circles, chart has readable hour labels and a working date picker with quick-jump buttons.

 ## Next steps / ideas (not yet built)

 - [x] Load `public/data/dams.geojson` into a Mapbox map (reusing the